tigermlt/blog/cassandra.md

   - Apache Cassandra is a highly scalable, high-performance distributed database
   - It is a column-oriented database
   - Its destribution design is based on Amazon's Dynamo and its data model on Google's Bigtable
-  - The design goal of Cassandra is to handle big data workloads across multiple nodes iwthout any single point of failure
+  - The design goal of Cassandra is to handle big data workloads across multiple nodes without any single point of failure
   - It is NoSQL database
     - store and retrieve data other than the tabular relations used in relational databases
     - schema-free